Smile (Charlie Chaplin song)

 "Smile" is a song based on the theme song used in the soundtrack for Charlie Chaplin's 1936 film Modern Times.

 Background

-Chaplin, who composed the song, was inspired by Puccini's Tosca.
+Chaplin, who composed the song with the help of composer David Raksin, was inspired by a sequence in the first act love duet from Puccini's opera Tosca, beginning with Cavaradossi singing "Quale occhio al mondo può star di paro".
 John Turner and Geoffrey Parsons added the lyrics and title in 1954.
 In the lyrics, based on lines and themes from the film, the singer is telling the listener to cheer up and that there is always a bright tomorrow, just as long as they smile.

 "Smile" has become a popular standard since its original use in Chaplin's film and has been recorded by numerous artists.

 Cover versions

 Nat King Cole version

 Nat King Cole recorded the first version with lyrics.
 It charted in 1954, reaching number 10 on the Billboard charts and number 2 on the UK Singles Chart.
 This version was also used at the beginning of the 1975 movie Smile.

 Sammy Davis Jr. recorded a cover version of the Cole original, as part of his tribute album The Nat King Cole Songbook in 1965.